BBQ Chicken Kebabs

 Garlic, Coriander and Mint Chicken Kebabs.

-This is one of the best Chicken Kebab recipes that I have ever tasted and I will be making this weekend for our first foray out in the new caravan.
+This is one of the best Chicken Kebab recipes and one of the best easy chicken recipes I have ever eaten……….here is the other one…Last Hurrah Chicken.
+Every so often Chicken can be out of the ball park delicious and these two recipes really float my boat.
+Not only are they are cinch to make they are big crowd pleasers too.
+You can even bake these Chicken Kebabs in the oven.
+I will be making them this weekend for our first foray out in the new caravan.
 It is absolutely delicious and perfect for a summer BBQ or get together.
 The lemon juice ensures soft and juicy chicken whilst the mint and coriander packs a fill your face summer flavour punch worthy of a whole winter of rain.

 My friend’s Mother used to cook a similar Chicken Skewer recipe and this is now already a family favourite.
 I have also made these in the oven encased on their sticks in a bbq cage.
 Let’s face it the British Summer can’t be relied upon…